cxie19/fhc/README.md

 fhc is an R package to fit a flexible-hazards cure (FHC) model and a proportional hazards cure (PHC) model for right-censored survival data with a cure fraction.
-The cure fraction can be detected by the stable plateaus of Kaplan-Meier curves' right tails.
-Besides fitting the FHC or PHC model, we can also use this package to estimate a cure rate and a survival function for a group of patients with specified characteristics based on the fitted model. <br />
+The cure fraction can be detected by the stable plateau of the overall Kaplan-Meier curve's right tail.
+Besides fitting an FHC or PHC model, we can also use this package to estimate a cure rate and a survival function for a group of patients with specified characteristics based on the fitted model. <br />